near/docs/docs/pagoda/alerts/webhooks.md

 Next go back to the documentation tab we opened up earlier

-Where it says "{event}" replace everything even the curly braces with "on_transaction"
+Where it says `{event}` replace everything even the curly braces with "on_transaction"

 <img width="90%" src="/img/alerts/webhook17.png" />